celo-org/docs/blog/04-02-23-parking-tickets-dapp/build-a-decentralized-parking-ticket-payments-dapp-on-celo.md

 The `namedAccounts` is where we define the deployer who is specified from the PRIVATE KEY configured.
 Who is chosen from the `accounts` array.

+### Deploy Script:
-**Deploy Script** Inside our deploy file, we need to write and export an async function like;
+ Inside our deploy file, we need to write and export an async function like;

 ```JavaScript
     module.exports = async({ getNamedAccounts, deployments }) => {